ugate/sqler/README.md

   // start a transaction
   tx = await mgr.db.fin.beginTransaction();

-  // set the transaction on the execution options
+  // set the transaction ID on the execution options
   // so the company/account SQL execution is invoked
-  // within the same transaction scope coOpts.transaction = tx;
+  // within the same transaction scope coOpts.transactionId = tx.id;
-  acctOpts.transaction = tx;
+  acctOpts.transactionId = tx.id;

   // execute within the a transaction scope
   // (i.e. autoCommit === false and transaction = tx)